-Ready to plan your team retrospective?
+Ready to plan your year-end retrospective?
 Here’s what you’ll need.

-- A digital whiteboard: Traditionally, retrospectives have happened in one room with a physical whiteboard and sticky notes.
-Today, with hybrid and remote teams, chances are you may not be able to get everyone in one room at the same time.
-You can use Mural to create a digital whiteboard that allows everyone to contribute in real time or asynchronously, no matter where they are in the world.
+- Digital whiteboard: With hybrid and remote teams, chances are you may not be able to get everyone in one room at the same time.
+Mural facilitates team collaboration in real time or asynchronously, no matter where they are in the world.

-- A facilitator: You will need someone to facilitate the retrospective.
+- Facilitator: You'll need someone to facilitate the retrospective.
 On scrum teams, this is usually the scrum master.
 For other teams, it’s typical for the team leader or a project manager to run the session.

-- Psychological safety: Ok, this one’s tricky because it’s not something you can materialize out of thin air.
-Psychological safety is all about creating a safe space and an overall team climate characterized by mutual respect.
+- Psychological safety: Create a safe space and an overall team climate characterized by mutual respect.
 When there’s psychological safety, people are comfortable speaking their minds, taking risks, and trying out new things without fear of repercussions.
-If this is your first time running a retro, your team will probably be hesitant to be 100% forthcoming, and that’s ok.
-The more you exercise this “honest feedback” muscle, the easier it will be to have honest conversations.
+If this is your first time running a retro, your team may be hesitant to be 100% forthcoming.
+The more you exercise this “honest feedback” muscle, the easier it'll be to have honest conversations.

-- The right retrospective structure: There are a lot of different approaches you can take to your retrospective.
+- Retrospective structure: There are a lot of different approaches you can take to your annual retrospective.
 You can host it in real time, asynchronously so people can contribute on their own time, or some combination of the two.
-To get you started, we have a series of retrospective templates you can use — read on for more.
+To get you started, we have a series of reflective templates you can use — read on for more.

 1. Project retrospective